-The Promise for Antibiotics and Therapeutics for Health (PATH) Act would establish a new regulatory pathway to bring desperately-needed antibiotics to the people who need them most.
+The PATH Act would establish a new regulatory pathway to bring desperately-needed antibiotics to the people who need them most.
 It directs the Food and Drug Administration to approve new antibiotics that are demonstrated to be safe and effective for specific, limited populations of patients with life-threatening infections where few or no treatment options currently exist.
 Drugs approved under this pathway could be approved based on more limited datasets - meaning potentially fewer or smaller studies - than other antibiotics.
 This will help lower development costs and make clinical trials more feasible.